matcha powder faqs blog

 How do I prepare matcha?

 To prepare matcha, sift 1-2 teaspoons of matcha powder into a bowl to remove clumps.
-Add 2-4 ounces of hot water (around 175°F or 80°C) and whisk the mixture vigorously using a bamboo whisk or an electric frother until a frothy layer forms on the surface.
+Add 2-4 ounces of hot water (around 175°F or 80°C) and whisk the mixture vigorously using a bamboo whisk or an electric frother.
+However, if you’re curious about cold vs hot matcha, you might want to explore how temperature affects the taste and preparation method.

 Is matcha suitable for vegans and vegetarians?